SandersTDavid/QTip/README.md

 ## Architectural decisions

-Three-layer structure: Domain, Application, Infrastructure, plus Api.
+Three-layer structure with Domain, Application and Infrastructure, plus Api project.

-EF Core + PostgreSQL: migrations live in Infrastructure, the DbContext implements an interface in Application.
+EF Core + PostgreSQL where migrations live in Infrastructure and DbContext implements an interface in Application.

 Token vault split by database: